 Silly, nonsensical + mischievous lyrics are all quick and easy to write The Beatles wrote silly lyrics that made them laugh.
 They wrote mischevious lyrics with double meanings.
 They also wrote nonsense verse.
 Why would you do this?
 For starters, humour can be a way of releasing tension while working and so it will make the laborious process of songwriting less painful.
 Joke songs by the Beatles include ‘I’m Down’, the B-side to ‘Help’, which lampoons the A-side of the single when it states: ‘I’m feeling upside down’ which is physically where the track was in relation to the A-side on a record turntable.
 ‘Back in the USSR’ lampoons a dopey government campaign song entitled ‘I’m Backing Britain’.
 Mischievous songs from the Beatles tended in to hide sexual innuendo.
 On one verse of ‘Day Tripper’ Paul sings of a ‘big teaser’, on the next verse he subtly sings this as ‘prick teaser’ to fool the censors/radio stations.
 ‘Please Please Me’ is one of the few songs about sexual satisfaction (in its hidden meaning) to make it to the top of the charts.
 They wrote nonsense verse such as ‘I am the Walrus’ to deliberately confuse those who would seek to interpret them.
 It must have made a welcome break from trying to write words with a deeper meaning.
 If you create sheer, mischievous joy in your lyrics then there is a likely chance it will transfer to your melodies.

-Make a parody of someone else’s song Is there a song or a style of music that strikes you as a little ridiculous?
+Parody a famous singer (it will be fun!)
+Is there a song or a style of music that strikes you as a little ridiculous?
 Could you bring yourself to make a parody of that style long enough to create a whole song around it?
 Paul McCartney would do this by regularly starting songs as humorous parodies of others artists.

 ‘Michelle’ was initially an imaginary French tune that Paul wrote to sound impressive at student parties.